codingMustache/codingMustache/README.md

 ## Joke of the Day

-What does a pirate pay for his corn?
-A buccaneer!
+What do you call a droid that takes the long way around?
+R2 detour.

 ## Daily Trivia

-Dutch computer scientist Mark Overmars is known for creating which game development engine?
+HTML is what type of language?
- 1. Torque 2D
+ 1. Macro Language
- 2. Game Maker
+ 2. Programming Language
- 3. Stencyl
+ 3. Markup Language
- 4. Construct
+ 4. Scripting Language

 <details>
   <summary>Answer</summary>
-  Game Maker
+  Markup Language
 </details>